Safaricom

+In 2019 Safaricom partnered with Shared Value Africa Initiative to host the Africa Shared Value Summit.

 As of 2020, Safaricom employed over 4,500 people permanently and over 1,900 people on contract.
 75 percent of the company's employees were based in Nairobi, the Headquarters, with the remainder based in other big cities like Mombasa, Kisumu, Nakuru and Eldoret, in which it operates retail outlets.
 It has nationwide dealerships to ensure customers across the country have access to its products and services.

-In November 2012, Safaricom partnered NCBA Bank and came up with a revolutionary banking product, M-Shwari, which allows M-Pesa customers to save and borrow money through mobile phone while earning interest on money saved tapping into an underdeveloped financial services market.
+In November 2012, Safaricom partnered with NCBA Bank and came up with a "revolutionary" banking product, M-Shwari, which allows M-Pesa customers to save and borrow money through mobile phone while earning interest on money saved tapping into an underdeveloped financial services market.

 Michael Joseph served as the founding CEO between July 2000 and November 2010.
 He transformed the telecom from a subscriber base of less than 20,000 to over 16.71 million during his previous tenure.
 In his last full year as CEO, Safaricom posted a 37 percent rise in pretax profit.

-Bob Collymore took over at Safaricom in November 2010, replacing Michael Joseph who currently sits in the telco giant’s board as the Chairman.
+Bob Collymore took over at Safaricom in November 2010, replacing Joseph, who went on to serve in the telco giant's board as the Chairman.
 Collymore oversaw the introduction into the market of various mobile money products that have given the company leverage among its competitors.
-Collymore was also been at the forefront in leading the charge against regulatory efforts to clip the company’s wings due to its size and dominance.
-After a two-year battle with cancer, Bob, the longest-serving executive died on July 1st 2019 leaving behind a company with doubled user base and profits increased by 380%.
-Michael was appointed as interim chief.
+Collymore was also at the forefront in leading the charge against regulatory efforts to clip the company's wings due to its size and dominance.
+After a two-year battle with cancer, Bob, the longest-serving executive died on July 1, 2019, leaving behind a company with doubled user base and profits increased by 380%.
+Joseph was appointed as interim chief.

-Peter Ndegwa was appointed as CEO effective April 1st, 2020.
+Peter Ndegwa was appointed as CEO effective April 1, 2020.

-In January 2023, Safaricom brought Adil Khawaja to the position of chairman of the board of directors..
+In January 2023, Safaricom made Adil Khawaja chairman of the board of directors.

+In May 2024, Safaricom was affected by communication disruptions following the severing of submarine cables across East Africa.